 Regional conferences in Christian education can be particularly valuable and unique.
 They have distinct feels that vary from place to place and often have unique elements that work for them.
-I attended and presented at one that was done really well last fall at Dordt College, called the Heartland Conference.
+I attended and presented at one that was done really well last fall at Dordt University, called the Heartland Conference.
 What was particularly valuable about this conference was the obvious relationships that existed between so many of the attendees and the opportunity that these relationships brought for further collaboration and support.
 Regional gatherings can fill the much-needed gap in providing opportunities for collaboration, experimentation, and professional development.
 The organizers of the Heartland Conference take the program and topics seriously and deliver great value to all attendees.

 These events allow for topics and speakers to be much more focused on regional realities which can be a big help to school leaders in the region.
 I wish there were more of these as I think regional gatherings can do a better job of spreading the word about them—maybe CACE could take up that task.
 Without effective communication, regional conferences risk having the same cast of usual suspects and don’t benefit from new attendees or presenters.